 Radiopaque contrast agents (sometimes inaccurately called dyes): Substances that can be seen on x-rays

-Paramagnetic contrast agents: Substances that are used in magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI)
+Paramagnetic contrast agents: Substances that are used in magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI)

 Radiopaque Contrast Agents